clerk/javascript/packages/astro/README.md

 </div>

-[Clerk](https://clerk.com/?utm_source=github&utm_medium=clerk_astro) is the easiest way to add authentication and user management to your Next.js application.
+[Clerk](https://clerk.com/?utm_source=github&utm_medium=clerk_astro) is the easiest way to add authentication and user management to your Astro application.
 Add sign up, sign in, and profile management to your application in minutes.

 ### Prerequisites